 How many URLs have been submitted within that sitemap

 When it was last crawled

 The status will either show as Pending, Success or N/A:

 Pending - your sitemap has not yet been crawled

 N/A - Bing has been unable to crawl your sitemap; this will need to be investigated further.

 If your sitemap has been crawled, it does not necessarily mean that your pages have been indexed and are available in search.
 There may have been errors that have prevented some of your pages from being indexed.
-As a common example, robots.txt can be used to prevent search engines from crawling the different pages of your checkout (which is a good thing!).
+As a typical example, robots.txt can be used in order to avoid search engines crawling the different pages of your checkout (which is a good thing!).

-If there are any pages that have not been crawled for a particular reason, it is good SEO practice to rectify these errors.
-For instance, any 404 errors where a link to a page no longer exists.
+If any pages have not been crawled for a particular reason, it is good SEO practice to rectify these errors; for instance, any 404 errors where a link to a page no longer exists.

 The easiest way to see that your pages have been indexed in Bing’s search engine is to see for yourself!